Caesar Bacarella: NASCAR Xfinity Series

 Teaming up with B. J. McLeod Motorsports, Bacarella made his debut in the 2017 Ticket Galaxy 200 at Phoenix.
 After qualifying on owner points in 37th, he cut down on Playoff contender Brennan Poole early in the race as a lapped car, eliminating Poole from the race and ending his championship hopes.
 Poole later sounded off on the dangers of lapped cars, as did Monster Energy NASCAR Cup Series driver Austin Dillon, who was running the race.
-Referring to Bacarella's overall driving, Dillon said over in-car communications "get that guy off the freaking track, man!
-Where did he get a licence to do this?"
+Referring to Bacarella's overall driving, Dillon said over in-car communications "Get that guy off the freaking track, man!
+Where did he get a license to do this?"
 Poole, for his part, commented on what he saw as the need for NASCAR to look at how it approves drivers for competition.
 Bacarella finished 30th in the race, and ran the following week at Homestead, finishing 31st.

 During the off-season, Bacarella was tapped to drive the No. 8 car once again at the season opener at Daytona in 2018.

 On August 30, 2021, it was announced that Bacarella and Tommy Joe Martins will form Alpha Prime Racing, and will compete full-time in the Xfinity Series in 2022.
 Bacarella, Martins, and Rajah Caruth are expected to run the full season under part-time schedules.
 On November 22, NASCAR indefinitely suspended Bacarella for substance abuse after he claimed he unknowingly took a workout supplement that is on the banned substances list.
 Bacarella has since enrolled in the Road to Recovery program and is expected to return for the Daytona race.
 On February 14, 2022, Bacarella was reinstated by NASCAR.

+For 2023, Bacarella continued to run a partial schedule in the Xfinity Series.
+On April 22 at Talladega, Bacarella scored his first career Xfinity Series top-ten with a sixth place finish.

+On January 3, 2024, Bacarella and Alpha Prime announced that he would run at least four races in the No. 45 on superspeedways in the Xfinity Series during the 2024 season, starting with the February Daytona race.
+Bacarella scored his second career top-ten at Talladega with a seventh place finish.
+He would then score his third career top-ten at Michigan, his first top-ten on a non-superspeedway.

+On August 18, 2025, Alpha Prime announced that Bacarella would drive a fourth entry for the team at Daytona, which is the No. 5, using the owner's points from the now-defunct Our Motorsports team of the same number.
+At the fall Talladega race, Bacarella scored a new career-best fifth place finish, his first top-five in the series.